radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS/(D)TLS clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
 RADIUS/(D)TLS servers MUST be able to answer to Status-Server requests.
 Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539, Section 2.4}}), it is RECOMMENDED that RADIUS/(D)TLS clients reserve ID zero (0) on each session for Status-Server packets.
-This value was picked arbitrary, as there is no reason to choose any other value over another for this use.
+This value was picked arbitrarily, as there is no reason to choose any other value over another for this use.

 For RADIUS/TLS, the peers MAY send TCP keepalives as described in {{!RFC9293, Section 3.8.4}}.
 For RADIUS/DTLS connections, the peers MAY send periodic keepalives as defined in {{RFC6520}}.